g2p/bedup/README.rst

 Subvolumes
 ----------

-The clone call is considered a write operation, it won't work on read-only snapshots.
+The clone call is considered a write operation and won't work on read-only snapshots.

 Before Linux 3.6, the clone call didn't work across subvolumes.